cortex-js/cortex-js.github.io/kb-compute-engine.md

 ## Getting Started

-The easiest way to get started is to load the Compute Engine JavaScript module from a CDN, then instantiate a `ComputeEngine` object.
+The easiest way to get started is to load the Compute Engine JavaScript module from a CDN, then create a `ComputeEngine` instance.

 ### Using JavaScript Modules

+JavaScript modules are the modern way to load JavaScript code.
+You can load the Compute Engine module from a CDN using an `import` statement.

 ```html
 <script type="module">